isomerpages/ogp-poe-brandon/index.md

       subtitle: diving into ai
       id: infopic
       description: The real-world applications of AI are vast and growing.
-Understand how AI can revolutionise our current society.
+Understand how AI can revolutionize our current society.
       button: learn more
       url: /implementing-ai/
       alt: Implementing-AI